bigjosh/TSL/README.md

 Indicates that the trigger pin was pulled and we marked the moment shown on the display, but since then the real time was lost (RTC lost power) and needs to be set before we can show Time Since Launch mode.

-The unit can be factory serviced and set with the correct real time and pick up where it left off.
+The unit can be factory serviced and set with the correct real time and it will pick up where it left off.

 ### Clock Error mode